telerik/blazor-docs/components/pdfviewer/annotations.md

 The PdfViewer supports a set of annotation types to enhance PDF documents.
 For example, users can highlight important text areas or add notes as free text.

 The PDFViewer creates a dedicated layer for the annotations and includes them when downloading or printing the file.
-When downloading a file with annotations and opening it again, the PDFViewer allows editing the previously created annotations.
+If the user opens a file with annotations, they can edit only the annotations that were added using the PDFViewer `Annotations` tool.
+The PDFViewer does not support editing annotations added in a different PDF editor.

 To add and manage the annotations, the user can click on the dedicated button in the [PDF Viewer Toolbar]({%slug pdfviewer-toolbar%}).
 It opens an annotations bar with the available annotation types.